ninoperanidze/portfolio/README.md

 The project sought to provide a thorough examination of the healthcare sector in Georgia, analyzing the local healthcare system, expenditures, infrastructure, human resources, and efficiency metrics.
 Moreover, given the unprecedented challenges posed by the COVID-19 pandemic, our analysis also focused on assessing the system's readiness to tackle the crises, evaluating resource availability, and analyzing their efficient utilization.

-**Predictive Model for Real Estate Prices in Georgia @ Galt and Taggart**
-- Led the data collection, cleaning, and preparation processes to ensure high-quality data for model training.
-- Designed and developed a predictive machine learning model to forecast real estate prices in Georgia.
-- Developed an easy-to-use web application using Flask.

 **Capstone Project - AI Structured Databases Analysis @ Bank Sabadell**
 - Conducted comprehensive research on the best practices in data governance for both structured and unstructured databases.